 Much of what we know about pre-Christian times comes from the epic legends.
 Magic, druids, fairies, warriors, giants, superhuman heroics, awesome beauties, kings, tricksters and leprechauns all feature in these vivid sagas passed on through word of mouth by the bards.
-The most famous, the Ulster Cycle, includes tales of Cuchulainn and the Children of Lir, set in Armagh (Navan Fort) and the rugged Antrim coast.
+The most famous, the Ulster Cycle, includes tales of Cuchulainn and the Children of Lir, set in Armagh (Navan Fort) and on the rugged Antrim coast.

-Christians and vikings
+Christians and Vikings

 By the tenth century, the land had endured many years of warring clans, but the Viking raids were something else.
-The Norsemen didn't stick around for long, but left a legacy of place names. e.g. Strangford and Carlingford.
+The Norsemen didn't stick around for long, but left a legacy of place names e.g. Strangford and Carlingford.

-Siege and settlement
+Siege and Settlement

 In the early 12th century, the Normans, having conquered England, moved into Ireland, marking their progress with fortifications.
 But centuries passed before the Norman successors, the English, could consolidate their conquest.
 Home to some of Ireland's most powerful chieftains, Ulster fought hardest and held out longest.
 Carrickfergus Castle, the most formidable (and at one stage the only) stronghold on the island, was enlarged several times and saw many a battle and siege.

 Four centuries on the English finally had the upper hand.
-In 1607, the cream of the native noblemen sailed to France, never to return, this became known as "the Flight of the Earls".
+In 1607, the cream of the native noblemen sailed to France, never to return, which became known as "the Flight of the Earls".
 England quickly set about turning an unruly land into a settled province, through the Plantation of Ulster.
 Settlers from overcrowded England, and in particular, the Scottish lowlands were brought over.
 Soldiers and gentry received lands for their service to the Crown, but most of the new arrivals were poor labourers and artisans.
 Lord Chichester founded Belfast in 1613 and the town grew so quickly it soon outpaced Carrickfergus as the main hub.

 In 1690, the 'Planters' celebrated when the Protestant King William of Orange ousted Catholic King James from the British throne, defeating him in Ireland at the Battle of the Boyne.
 Just a year before James' supporters had held the plantation city of Londonderry (Ireland's only remaining completely walled city) under a 105 day siege.

-Prosperity and poverty
+Prosperity and Poverty

 More settled times followed enabling rapid development.
-Linen production became the major rural industry in the 1700's (The Irish Linen Centre weaves the story), and, in the wake of the industrial revolution, moved to the cities and towns.
+Linen production became the major rural industry in the 1700's (The Irish Linen Centre in Lisburn weaves the story), and, in the wake of the industrial revolution, moved to the cities and towns.
 Soon Belfast was a textile powerhouse.
 Shipbuilding, engineering, ropeworks and more followed.
 The ports of Derry and Belfast boomed.